-Finalist teams have had the opportunity to develop and refine their pre-proposals into up to eight-page full proposals, which they submitted on April 6th, 2022.
+Finalist teams have had the opportunity to develop and refine their pre-proposals into up to eight-page full proposals, which they submitted on April 7th, 2023.
 In the full proposal round, finalists will expand on the ideas presented in their pre-proposals, edit their proposals based on judges' feedback from the pre-proposal round, and refine their project ideas through collaboration with a Big Ideas mentor (matched with the team based on the mentor's subject expertise and areas of strength).
-From the finalist pool, approximately 6-8 award winners will be selected.
+From the finalist pool, up to 10 award winners will be selected for awards ranging from \$5,000 to \$20,000.